Global Optimization with Parametric Function Approximation: Main Results

 The key challenge of Phase II of GO-UCB is to design an acquisition function to select $x_t, \forall t \in [T]$.
 Since we are using parametric function to approximate the objective function, we heavily rely on a feasible parameter uncertainty region $\mathrm{Ball}_t, \forall t \in [T]$, which should always contain the true parameter $w^*$ throughout the process.
 The shape of $\mathrm{Ball}_t$ is measured by the covariance matrix $\Sigma_t$, defined as

 Note $i$ is indexing over both $x$ and $w$, which means that as time $t$ goes from $0$ to $T$, the update to $\Sigma_t$ is always rank one.
-It is important because it allows us to bound the change of $\Sigma_t$ from $t=0$ to $T$, summarized in three lemmas in Section \ref{sec:sigma}.
+It allows us to bound the change of $\Sigma_t$ from $t=0$ to $T$.

 $\mathrm{Ball}_t$ is centered at $\hat{w}_t$, the newly estimated parameter at round $t$.
 In Step 2, we update the estimated $\hat{w}_t$ by solving the following optimization problem: